NethermindEth/Paprika/docs/design.md

 }
 ```

-#### Page size

-Every page is 4kb.
-The size of the page is constant and cannot be changed.
-This makes pages lighter as they do not need to pass the information about their size.

 #### Page number

 As each page is a wrapper for a pointer.
 It contains no information about the page number.
 The page number can be retrieved from the database though, that provides it with the following calculation: